Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 ## Exercise 0 - Installing Ansible

 Ansible is supported on Windows, MacOS and Linux platforms.
 In this exercise we'll explain the simple installation process on each platform to prepare our working environment.
 In the guide we'll use a Linux for exercises 1,2 and 3 but the commands across platforms should remain consistent.
 For detailed installation guides please use the guide provided by ansible (INSERT LINK HERE) My preferred method for building your owd network automation environment is to create a linux VM.
-(WHY??
+(WHY??))

-For speed though you may wish to install Anisble on your day to day machine which is why we have also included indstructions for MacOS and windows also.
+For speed though you may wish to install Ansible on your day to day machine which is why we have also included indstructions for MacOS and windows also.

 ### Linux installation (via APT e.g. CentOS, Ubunutu etc)